serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ## Let's create a Serverless GraphQL Endpoint

-The [example app](https://github.com/serverless/serverless-graphql) has the full walkthrough; give it a try and let me know what you think.
+The [serverless-graphql](https://github.com/serverless/serverless-graphql) repo has the full walkthrough; give it a try and let me know what you think.

 *Step 1: Configure Serverless Template*